 "The incredible range of skills I developed at The New School allowed this magical experience to take place," says Hansson.
 "After I researched the idea and designed the program, I made a business plan, budgeted, wrote a grant proposal, and led the kids in creating oral histories."

-Hansson was accepted to a bachelor's/master's dual-degree program and took graduate-level courses offered by the School of Media Studies, The New School for Social Research, and the Milano School, applying the skills she gained to projects outside the classroom.
-After receiving her bachelor's degree, she went on to complete an MS in Urban Policy Analysis and Management at the Milano School.
+Hansson was accepted to The New School's Bachelor's-Master's Program and took graduate-level courses offered by the School of Media Studies, The New School for Social Research, and Milano, applying the skills she gained to projects outside the classroom.
+After receiving her bachelor's degree, she went on to complete an MS in Urban Policy Analysis and Management at Milano.

 "The real strength of Milano," says Hansson, "is the rigorous teamwork in the field.
 Milano pushes you out there and, as in the real world, you have to learn to work together with your peers to make a project a success."